-A close-ended scheme offers liquidity through a listing in a stock exchange.
+A close-ended scheme offers liquidity through its listing on a stock exchange.
 Unfortunately, mutual fund units are not that actively traded in the market.
-A holder of units in a close-ended scheme will need a counter-party in the stock exchange in order to be able to sell his units and recover its value.
+A holder of units in a close-ended scheme will need a counterparty in the stock exchange in order to be able to sell his units and recover its value.